Raw dog food with vegetables – do they belong in there or not? I’ve been asked that question a few times, and the answer is – it depends!

 Darwin’s adds veggies to all of their raw dog food.
-That said, they have three different lines of raw dog food:
+That said, they have three different lines of raw dog food with vegetables:

-I personally started my raw feeding journey with raw dog food from Darwin’s and have fed all three lines.
+I personally started my raw feeding journey with raw dog food from Darwin’s back in 2015 and have fed all three lines.

-My homeopathic vet Dr. Loops prescribed Darwin’s cancer support formula for end of life support of my pup Missy back in 2018.
+My homeopathic vet Dr. Loops prescribed Darwin’s cancer support formula for end of life support for my pup Missy back in 2018.

 Raw Paws Pet Food Has A Few Select Products With Veggies

-Tip: Save 15% off your Raw Paws Pet Food order with my affiliate discount link K9Savings at checkout.
+Tip: Save 15% OFF your Raw Paws Pet Food order with my affiliate discount code K9Savings at checkout.

 Steve’s Real Food